 Resources

 We will compile here the resources that relate to unfair internships.
-This includes listing the regulations that prevent this situation and the steps to take to expose an employer that breaches the law.
+This includes listing the organizations that defend interns, the regulations related to internships and the steps to take to expose an employer that breaches the law.
+On a related note, we have also compiled a list of Twitter accounts that tweet about unfair internships.

-You are invited to contribute by researching the legislation in the country of your choice.
+You are invited to contribute by researching the organizations and legislation in the country of your choice.
 We will share here results of accurate research.
+If you’re an organization addressing unfair internships, drop us a line.

 KNOW YOUR RIGHTS AND RESOURCES